aerius/gwt-beans-maven-plugin/gwt-beans-codegen-maven-plugin/README.md

 ### outputDir

 The source directory the generated Parsers will be stored in.
-To generate the parsers in the src directory use `<outputDir>${project.basedir}/src/main/java</outputDir>`.
+By default this directory will be `${project.basedir}/src/main/java`.
-By default this directory will be `target/generated-sources/gwt-bean-parsers`.
+To generate the parsers in the a different directory, for example in target map to always dynamically generate files use something like `${project.build.directory}/generated-sources/gwt-bean-parsers`.

 ### customParserDir